cid-doc/cid-doc.github.io/README.md

 | **-h, --help**    | Show the help and exit.    |

 ### cid-gtk <a name="cid-gtk" />
 The **cid-gtk** (_GUI_) is the tool that contains the main features of the program.
-Through it you can insert your Linux computer in an AD domain and later manage a series of functions in the system, within this context.
+Through it you can insert your Linux computer in an AD domain and later manage a series of functions in the system.

 The available features are described in the following sections.